X-Illuminati/internet-of-spores/doc/server_architecture.md

 ### Node-RED Server Failure

 The Node-RED server may freeze, crash, or get stuck in a busy-loop.
-This is surely resolved in newer versions, but in v0.20.7 it occurs about once per week.
+This is surely resolved in newer versions, but in older versions[which?] it occurs about once per week.

 Impact:
 The server will not be able to accept incoming connections.